yandex-cloud/docs/en/data-proc/operations/cluster-create.md

    1. Click **Create resource** and select ![image](../../_assets/data-proc/data-proc.svg) **{{ dataproc-name }} cluster** from the drop-down list.

    1. Name the cluster in the **Cluster name** field.
-Naming requirements:
+Naming conventions:

       * It must be unique within the folder.